neuromodulation-um/local_cells/README.txt

 Source files to model recruitment of cells during SCS.
-Associated with the following paper: <INSERT CITATION FOR SUBTHRESHOLD PAPER>

 Included is the template to generate a morphologically-realistic superficial dorsal horn local cell, as well as .mod files of each cell for biophysical modeling in the NEURON software environment.